19 Great Football Movies to Stream Between NFL Games

 The Longest Yard (1974)

-Forget the dopey 2005 Adam Sandler and Chris Rock remake; director Robert Aldrich's down-and-dirty original is one of the peak entries in Burt Reynolds’ ‘70s prime.
-Here, he plays quarterback-turned-convict Paul Crewe, who's strong-armed by a sadistic warden (Eddie Albert) to assemble a team of inmates to take on the prison's guards in a football game.
+Forget the dopey 2005 Adam Sandler and Chris Rock remake; director Robert Aldrich's down-and-dirty original is one of the peak entries in Burt Reynolds’ 1970s prime.
+Here, he plays quarterback-turned-convict Paul Crewe, who's strong-armed by a sadistic warden (Eddie Albert) into assembling a team of inmates to take on the prison's guards in a football game.
 Crewe is supposed to take a dive in order to secure a pardon, but of course the rebel in him can't and won't.
 In real life, Reynolds had been a football star at Florida State before an injury led him to acting, and he was rarely as comfortable on camera as he is in this gridiron riff on Cool Hand Luke.
-As a bonus, keep an eye out for NFL players Mike Henry (now 84), Joe Kapp (now 82), Pervis Atkins and Ray Nitschke, who drop by to lend some authenticity.
+As a bonus, keep an eye out for NFL players Joe Kapp (now 83), Mike Henry, Pervis Atkins and Ray Nitschke, who drop by to lend some authenticity.

 Friday Night Lights (2004)